 Emphasis added.
-The emphasized language above requires the Application to submit information about the quality of surface water flows from the Project Area during construction and operation, such as sediment from erosion carried into the streams.
-The Application contains none of this information.
+The emphasized language above requires the applicant to submit information about the quality of surface water flows from the Project Area during construction and operation, such as sediment from erosion carried into the streams.
+Angelina has provided none of this information.

-1. The Application Does Not Identify The Changes In Flow Patterns And Erosion Due To Site Clearing And Grading Operations As Required By OAC 4906-4-07(C)(2)(d).
+1. The Evidentiary Record Does Not Identify The Changes In Flow Patterns And Erosion Due To Site Clearing And Grading Operations As Required By OAC 4906-4-07(C)(2)(d).

-As explained in Section III.
-N. 1 of this brief, Facility construction and operation will discharge storm water into waters of the state.
-Consequently, Angelina's Application was required to contain water quality data about both construction and operation under OAC 4906-4-07(C)(1).
+As explained above, the Project's construction and operation will discharge storm water into waters of the state.
+Consequently, Angelina was required to contain water quality data about both construction and operation under OAC 4906-4-07(C)(1).

-OAC 4906-4-07(C)(2)(d) states that an application must "[d]escribe any changes in flow patterns and erosion due to site clearing and grading operations") (emphasis added).
+OAC 4906-4-07(C)(2)(d) states that an applicant must "[d]escribe any changes in flow patterns and erosion due to site clearing and grading operations") (emphasis added).
 Rather than providing the required data, Angelina defies this requirement.
 The Application claims, without support from any data, that Angelina does not have to comply with this rule because Angelina does not anticipate "changes in flow patterns and erosion."
 Applic., p.
 46.

 However, Angelina advises that "soil erosion and sedimentation control measures will be installed within and along the proposed construction area, equipment laydown areas, access roads, and other work areas, as applicable, in accordance with approved Preble Soil & Water Conservation District's soil erosion and sediment control (SESC) Plans."
 Applic., Exh.
 G, pp. 1-4 to 1-5.
 The Application further promises to employ best management practices ("BMPs") to minimize sedimentation and erosion.
 Id., p.
 1-5.
 These statements about the necessity for erosion and sedimentation controls betray Angelina's realization that the Project will cause erosion and sedimentation into the vicinity streams.
-The Application fails to describe these changes in erosion in any fashion.
+Angelina fails to describe these changes in erosion in any fashion.